bobymicroby/elmo/README.md

 I am a firm believer in functional programming, and I know that for many Android developers this is still uncharted territory, but if you keep reading until the end, I promise you that you will rise again, harder and stronger!
 For what is immutable my never change!

-For those familiar with React, Elmo will feel a lot like Redux with fancy async middleware.
-For those familiar with Elm, well it will be like Elm.
-And for those still unfamiliar with unidirectional data flow architectures , immutable state-containers and the lot, it will be something new and exciting to learn and it will empower you to write easy, fast and thread-safe UI applications.

 What does it looks like:
 ```kotlin